-We also particularly enjoy exploring Liverpool Street at the weekends as apart from drinking joints in the immediate vicinity, much of the city, particularly the Square Mile is quite quiet, as the offices close up shop and the tourists concentrate on central London.
+We also particularly enjoy exploring Liverpool Street at the weekends as apart from the bars around Liverpool Street Station, much of the city, particularly the Square Mile is quite quiet, as offices are closed and the tourists concentrate on central London.

-Whether you are waiting for a connecting train or starting a day out in London from the station, here is our guide to all the activities in and around Liverpool Street Station that are within a 15 minute walk:
+Whether you are waiting for a connecting train or starting a day out in London from the station, here is our guide to all the things to do around Liverpool Street Station in London as 2023:

 Things to do near Liverpool Street Station

 1. Old Spitalfields Market